GabeDehlendorf/Google-Certificate-Capstone/README.md

 ## Data Sources

-The data file 'Tiktok Data.csv' was provided by Google and, for each tiktok, contains many columns indicating tiktok properties and engagement levels.
+The data file 'HR_Capstone_Dataset.csv' was provided by Google and, for each tiktok, contains many columns indicating tiktok properties and engagement levels.
 The following are the dependent and key independent variables for the project.
 * `Dependent`: left
 * `Independent`: video_id, video_view_count, video_share_count, video_download_count, video_duration_sec